vyoma-raman/vyoma-raman.github.io/index.markdown

 <section id="about-pro" markdown="1">
 ## About (Professional)

-I study natural language processing with the goal of promoting rights and preventing injustice<!-- (skip to my publications) -->.
-Lately, I’ve been thinking about the ways in which language model alignment approaches unwittingly reify power structures—and how to modify those approaches to unravel them.
-I’m very grateful to be a NSF Graduate Research Fellow and a Cornell Graduate School Dean’s Scholar.
+I study natural language processing with the goal of promoting rights and preventing injustice, and I’m very grateful to be a NSF Graduate Research Fellow and a Cornell Graduate School Dean’s Scholar.
+Lately, I’ve been thinking about the ways that language model alignment approaches unwittingly reify power structures—and how to modify those approaches to unravel them instead.

-I recently completed my master’s degree in computer science at **Stanford University**.
-During that time, I benefited immensely from the advising of [Diyi Yang](https://cs.stanford.edu/~diyiy/), [Dan Ho](https://law.stanford.edu/daniel-e-ho/), [Dan Jurafsky](https://web.stanford.edu/~jurafsky/), and [Alfredo Artiles](https://ed.stanford.edu/faculty/artiles).
-Prior to that, I earned bachelor’s degrees in computer science and interdisciplinary studies at **UC Berkeley**, where I was supported by a Google Lime Scholarship and was indebted to [Dan Klein](https://www2.eecs.berkeley.edu/Faculty/Homepages/klein.html), [Shreeharsh Kelkar](https://shreeharshkelkar.net/), [Rediet Abebe](https://www.redietabebe.com/), and [Alexa Koenig](https://www.law.berkeley.edu/our-faculty/faculty-profiles/alexa-koenig/) for their valuable advising.
+I recently completed my master’s degree in **computer science at Stanford University**.
+During that time, I was fortunate to be generously advised by [Diyi Yang](https://cs.stanford.edu/~diyiy/), [Dan Ho](https://law.stanford.edu/daniel-e-ho/), [Dan Jurafsky](https://web.stanford.edu/~jurafsky/), and [Alfredo Artiles](https://ed.stanford.edu/faculty/artiles) and partially supported by Stanford's [Institute for Human-Centered AI](https://hai.stanford.edu/).
+Prior to that, I earned bachelor’s degrees in **computer science and interdisciplinary studies at UC Berkeley**, where I was supported by a Google Lime Scholarship and the invaluable mentorship of [Dan Klein](https://www2.eecs.berkeley.edu/Faculty/Homepages/klein.html), [Shreeharsh Kelkar](https://shreeharshkelkar.net/), [Rediet Abebe](https://www.redietabebe.com/), and [Alexa Koenig](https://www.law.berkeley.edu/our-faculty/faculty-profiles/alexa-koenig/).

 I am affiliated with UC Berkeley's Human Rights Center, where I research the human rights impacts of language models under the guidance of [Betsy Popken](https://humanrights.berkeley.edu/people/betsy-popken/).
-I have previously interned at Microsoft working on responsible AI and 81cents (acquired by Rora) working toward closing the wage gap.
+I have previously interned at Microsoft working on responsible AI and at 81cents (acquired by Rora) working toward closing the wage gap.
 </section>

 <section id="about-fun" markdown="1">